transferwise/pipelinewise/pipelinewise/fastsync/README.md

 ## Description

-Fast Sync is one of the Replication Methods that is functionally identical to Full Table replication but Fast Sync is bypassing the Singer Specification for optimised performance.
+Fast Sync is one of the Reproduction Methods that is functionally identical to Full Table reproduction but Fast Sync is bypassing the Singer Specification for optimised performance.
 Primary use case of FastSync is initial sync or to resyncing large tables with hundreds of millions of rows where singer component would usually be running for long hours or sometimes for days.